HOP-Tech-Canada/rust-bringup-workshop/slides.md

     print_total(&other);
 }
 ```

+---
+## Trait composition
+How could we implement the `DoubleTotal` trait?
+How can we use it in our code?

+---
 ## Lifetime project
 Create a new project called `lifetime` using `cargo new --bin lifetime`.
 We will explore the concept of lifetime and the borrow checker.